A Distant Mirror: Critical reception

 A Distant Mirror received much popular acclaim.
 A reviewer in History Today described it as an enthralling work full of "vivid pen-portraits".
 In The Spectator, David Benson called it "an exciting and even bracing" book which did away with many sentimental myths about the Middle Ages.
-It also received a favorable review in the Los Angeles Times, though in the Saturday Review, Ted Morgan described it as a "noble failure".
+It also received a favorable review in the Los Angeles Times.

-However, scholarly reaction was muted.
+However, scholarly reaction was lukewarm.
 In the journal Speculum, Charles T. Wood praised Tuchman's narrative abilities but described the book as a "curiously dated and old-fashioned work" and criticized it for being shaped by the political concerns of the United States in the late 1960s and early 1970s.
 Bernard S. Bachrach criticized Tuchman's reliance on secondary sources and dated translations of medieval narratives at the expense of archival research, and characterized the book as a whole as "a readable fourteenth-century version of the Fuzz n' Wuz (cops and corpses) that dominates the evening news on television."
 Thomas Ohlgren agreed with many of Bachrach's criticisms, and further took issue with many perceived anachronisms in Tuchman's characterization of the medieval world and a lack of scholarly rigor.
 William McNeill, writing in the Chicago Tribune, thought that A Distant Mirror, while well-written on a technical level, did not present an intelligible picture of the period.

+David Dunham reviewed A Distant Mirror for Different Worlds magazine and stated that "The information density is fairly high, and it's quite readable.
+I recommend A Distant Mirror to anyone interested in learning more about the middle ages."

 The book inspired Katherine Hoover to write her composition Medieval Suite.